How To Stop Spam Calls And Take Back Your Peace Of Mind

 Most major phone carriers offer some sort of service to help keep spam calls at bay.
 Make sure you’re taking advantage of what your carrier has to offer!

-- AT&T – The AT&T Call Protect app (available for Android and iOS) identifies suspected spam callers and gives you the option to block their numbers.
+- AT&T – The AT&T ActiveArmor app (available for Android and iOS) identifies suspected spam callers and gives you the option to block their numbers.
 Service available for free to all postpaid AT&T customers.

-- Sprint – Sprint offers a Premium Caller ID service for $2.99/month, which displays the name of callers (even the ones that aren’t in your address book.)
-It also flags robocalls and spam calls with a “threat level” to let you know how suspect the call is.
+- Sprint – Now that Sprint is part of T-Mobile, the Sprint Call Screener app is now free to use!
+It displays the name of callers and flags robocalls and spam calls with a “threat level” to let you know how suspect the call is.

-- Verizon – Verizon offers their Call Filter service through an app, which is free to postpaid customers.
-You can upgrade to Call Filter Plus for more advanced features for $2.99/month per line.
+- Verizon – Verizon offers their customers a free Call Filter app that detects and filters spam calls.
+You can upgrade to Call Filter Plus for more advanced features (like caller ID and a spam risk meter) for an additional fee.

 4. Block Phone Numbers

 Blocking a phone number can help reduce the amount of spam calls you receive, especially if you have gotten multiple unwanted calls from that number.
-Here’s a quick overview of how to block a number:
+Here’s a quick overview of how to block spam calls:

 - On iPhone – Pull up your recent calls list and press the blue information icon next to the number you want to block.
 Scroll down and tap “Block this caller.”